Safdari10/AI-InsuranceRecommender/backend/README.md

 ## Building for Production

-To build the project for production, use the following command:
+To build the app for production, use the following command:

 ```sh
 pnpm run build